This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - 1 Egg White

-- 1/2 cup Unsweetened Almond Milk
+- ⅓ cup Unsweetened Almond Milk, or milk of choice

-- 1 teaspoon Almond Extract
+- 1 teaspoon Almond Extract, or vanilla extract

-- 1/4 cup Peanut Butter unsalted and creamy
+- ¼ cup Peanut Butter, unsalted and creamy

 - 1 teaspoon Baking Powder